Other links on this site:

 Lamotrigine (Lamictal).
 Mildly effective but substantial side effects.

 This anticonvulsant can be used in a similar way as valproate (see above) to prevent migraine and migraine associated vertigo (Bisdorf, 2004).
 A recent review article said that there was evidence that Lamotrigine was not effective for migraine.
 (Silberstein et al. 2012; 2015).
 We are a little dubious about this.
 Lamotrigine overdose can cause dizziness and downbeating nystagmus, and there can be tricky interactions of lamotrigine with other drugs.

 Magnesium.
 Mildly effective, with very little side effect.

 Dietary supplements of magnesium as well as intravenous injections of magnesium have been reported to be effective in migraine (Peikert et al, 1996; Mauskop, 1998).
 Brain magnesium has a complicated relationship to migraine (Boska et al, 2002).
 Magnesium is usually taken as a dietary supplement, in combination with calcium.
 About 500 mg/day is suggested.
 No prescription is necessary.
 Safety is unknown in pregnancy, but it is used very commonly during labor, and one would not expect that a mineral would cause birth defects.

 Memantine (Namenda).
 Probably not effective.

 There are some very preliminary, uncontrolled studies suggesting that this drug in the usual doses for Alzheimer's reduces headache frequency by about 50% (Charles et al, 2007; Peters et al, 2007).
 At this writing, we are trying this out in refractory patients.
-It is difficult to see why it would work.
+We have encountered only one where it worked.
+This is probably related to the "trial and error" general theory of the multi-mechanism "migraine" diagnosis.
+It is difficult to see why memantine would work for migraine.
 Memantine is a glutamate inhibitor.
 Glutamate is an excitatory neurotransmitter.

 This drug is unavailable in the US as of 1/2003.
 It was very effective but potentially dangerous.
 Taken in a dose of 2mg TID.
 Every 6 months, you MUST stop this medication for one month.
 There is a danger of poor circulation.
 This drug is a last resort.
 Some authors recommend getting a CT scan of the kidney area one year after initiating treatment.